 UserTesting Admins on all account types (and Premium license users on the seat-based plan) can create new workspaces.
-Select Go to Workspace settings from the Workspace Switcher's drop-down menu or navigate to the Manage Workspaces page, then click the Create Workspace button.
+Select the workspace and account switcher in the navigation panel and choose Create workspace.

 For more information on how to control who sees your workspace content, review our "Workspaces and Video Security" article.